-One week ago I became a grandmother for the 4th time.
+One week ago, I became a grandmother for the 4th time.
 He came into the world weighing 7 lbs, 9.5 ozs.
 He looks like his mommy but has his daddy's feet.
 Cute as a button and so tiny.
-I just met him and yet the love I feel seems like it's always been there—just waiting for him to be born.
+I just met him, and yet the love I feel seems like it's always been there—just waiting for him to be born.
 He's the baby of my baby.
-My youngest son's first born.
+Our youngest son's firstborn.

 Grandchild number 1 came a little over 9 years ago.
-I couldn't wait to see him, we had to fly across the nation—he was so far away.
+I couldn't wait to see him; we had to fly across the nation—he was so far away.
 From the minute I held him in my arms, I loved him.
 In my heart, he was mine.
-My very first grandchild, the son of my daughter.
+My very first grandchild is my daughter's son.
 It felt to me as though I had given birth again, only to ask my daughter to raise him for me.
 It was a strange new emotion.
-I knew intellectually he was hers and yet at the same time he was part mine.
+I knew intellectually he was hers, and yet at the same time, he was part mine.
 I was the grand mother—not the mother.
 And when I held him, he fit.
 He was made to be rocked by me, his grandma.
 And so I did.
-I rocked him and sang to him and prayed for him and told him how much I loved him.
+I rocked him, sang to him, prayed for him, and told him how much I loved him.
 He was my grand baby.
-He will always be my first--we were meant to be, a perfect fit.
+He will always be my first — we were meant to be a perfect fit.
 Our relationship is special.

 My paternal grandmother died 2 days before my middle son's wedding.
 No one told me.
 They didn't want to ruin that special day.
 It was the right decision—and yet still heartbreaking for me.
 I loved her dearly.
 After my parents, I loved her most.
-I spent my summers at her house and later for a time she even lived with us.
+I spent my summers at her house, and later, for a time, she even lived with us.
 We shared a room.
-I remember laying in my little twin bed telling her my secrets, my dreams, about school and boys.
-There was never any criticism, only deep thoughtful listening.
+I remember lying in my little twin bed telling her my secrets, my dreams, about school and boys.
+There was never any criticism, only deep, thoughtful listening.
 I miss her.
 Our relationship was special.

 That's what I did for my children.
-Mostly I prayed—from the moment I found out I was expecting.
-I laid my hands on my big round stomach and I prayed.
-I asked God to protect them (that was the most important of all my prayers) and I asked Him for wisdom--to help me to be kind, understanding and yet firm.
-And lastly I prayed that He would find the perfect mates for them, and He did.
+Mostly, I prayed—from the moment I found out I was expecting.
+I laid my hands on my big, round stomach, and I prayed.
+I asked God to protect them (that was the most important of all my prayers), and I asked Him for wisdom — to help me be kind, understanding, and yet firm.
+And lastly, I prayed that He would find the perfect mates for them, and He did.
 He answered my prayers.

 That's my new job.
 Oh, I still pray for my children, but now I also pray for their children.